 A character decides to do something mischievous or otherwise verboten under the assumption that they have the house for themselves.
 Rule of Drama ensures that the spouse or parent, who is believed to be away, will show up at the doorstep when it is least appropriate.

 Perhaps they forgot something and returned to pick it up or they came back earlier than expected to surprise the character.
-Whatever the reason, expect a Bedroom Adultery Scene, Not What It Looks Like situation or a Wild Teen Party to ensue in front of their eyes.
+Whatever the reason, expect a Bedroom Adultery Scene, Interrupted Intimacy, Caught with Your Pants Down or a Wild Teen Party to ensue in front of their eyes.

 - This creepy rodent control commercial of a family arriving home early from vacation to find giant rats having taken over the living room.